Novi Oaks Charter Chapter

 The Novi Oaks Charter Chapter is a non-profit business league in The American Business Women's Association, which was founded on September 22, 1949.

-The Novi Oaks Charter Chapter was founded on January 29, 1990 by Bettie Archer Johnson (1923-2017), a 50-year member and a dedicated advocate for all women.
+Our Novi Oaks Charter Chapter was founded by Bettie Archer Johnson (1923-2017) on January 29, 1990.
+Bettie was a WWII Navy WAVES veteran, a 50-year enthusiastic member of ABWA, and always a dedicated advocate for women.

 ABWA is a premier women's organization that provides business-relevant speakers, seminars, and hands-on leadership opportunities.
 Members gain skills in face-to-face communication, collaboration, and relationship-building, which are particularly important skills for younger workers.
-Although it is not guaranteed, many members make connections that lead to future business.
+Although it is not guaranteed, many members make connections that lead to future business, and sometimes, lifelong friendships.

-Regular meetings on the second Wednesday of the month begin at 6:00 p.m. with dinner and networking, and the Zoom portion begins at 6:30 p.m.
-Meetings feature a speaker and a short chapter meeting.
-Pre-registration is required - $20 includes dinner in person, and it costs only $5 for the Zoom.
-Visit our Events page for details.
+Regular meetings on the second Wednesday of the month begin at 6:00 p.m. and feature a speaker and a short chapter meeting.
+Pre-registration is required.
+Visit our Events page for details on the meetings.

 When: 2nd Wednesday of each month